Your bang-up-to-date insider guide to Royal Leamington Spa

 Not in the mood for a city slogathon?
 Relax, Leamington’s small and very easy to negotiate.
 There’s The Parade (the main high street), with more ‘boutiquey’ lanes running off it, and one central arcade, The Royal Priors, and Lower Leam – downtown Leamington with its more bohemian vibe across the river.

-Winner of this year’s Best Giftshop in the Muddy Awards, Berylune is a small indie business on Warwick Street stocking exciting homewares, gifts and accessories – think gorgeous Liberty prints and snazzy plants.
+Winner of last year’s Best Giftshop in the Muddy Awards, Berylune is a small indie business on Warwick Street stocking exciting homewares, gifts and accessories – think gorgeous Liberty prints and snazzy plants.
 Make sure this place is first on your list whether you need a treat for you or someone else (or both).